-CSS tests have some additional requirements for metadata.
+CSS tests have some additional metadata.

 <link rel="help" href="RELEVANT_SPEC_SECTION" />

 The specification link elements provide a way to align the test with information in the specification being tested.